BC Healthy Communities

 - You have excellent interpersonal and communications skills.

-BC Healthy Communities Society is a province-wide not-for-profit organization that facilitates the ongoing development of healthy, thriving and resilient communities.
-We provide a range of programs, resources and fee-for-service offerings to support communities, local governments and multi-sectoral groups to collaborate to build heathier communities.
-For more information see our website www.bchealthycommunities.ca and our PlanH legacy program www.planh.ca.
+BC Healthy Communities (BCHC) is a province-wide not-for-profit organization that facilitates the ongoing development of healthy, thriving and resilient communities.
+We provide a range of programs, resources and fee for service offerings to support communities, local governments and multi-sectoral groups to collaborate around a shared vision for a common purpose.

-BC Healthy Communities offers a progressive workplace culture that encourages leadership and learning.
-We are an interdisciplinary team and we enjoy our time together, with a light-hearted and compassionate approach to our work.
+BCHC offers a progressive workplace culture that encourages leadership and learning.
+We are an interdisciplinary team and we enjoy our time together, with a light hearted and compassionate approach to our work.
 The benefits of working at BCHC include:

-- A supportive, respectful team that ‘walks-the-talk’ around personal well-being and sustainability;
+- A supportive, respectful team that ‘walks-the-talk’ around personal health and sustainability;

 - Opportunities for professional development to improve your existing knowledge and passion for healthy communities; and

-- Extended health and a range of other benefits.
+- Health and a range of other benefits.

-Please title the subject line of your e-mail: Researcher_ First Name Last Name.
+Please title the subject line of your e-mail: Age-Friendly/Healthy Aging Coordinator _ First Name Last Name.